jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### LP 3 Use of remaining credits
 When this section applies
-(1) This section applies when a company has a tax credit remaining for a tax year under section LA 5(3) (Treatment of remaining credits).
+(1) This section applies when a company (company A) has a tax credit arising under section LP 2 remaining for a tax year (the current year) under section LA 5(3) (Treatment of remaining credits).
-Grouping amount
+Use of remaining credits by group companies
-(2) The company may make the amount available to another company (company B) that is part of the same wholly-owned group of companies as the company for the corresponding income year in which the remaining credit arises.
+(2) If company A belongs to a wholly-owned group of companies for the income year corresponding to the current year, company A may make an amount of the tax credit available, for satisfying an income tax liability for the current year, to another company (company B) that belongs to the wholly-owned group for the corresponding income year.
-Carrying back and using or grouping amount
+Carrying amount back to earlier tax years
-(3) If the amount of the remaining credit has never been carried forward from an earlier tax year, the company may either— (a) use the amount for any 1 of the 4 tax years that are immediately before the tax year in which the remaining credit arises; or
+(3) If an amount of the tax credit has not previously been carried forward or back from a tax year under this section, company A may carry the amount back and—
+  (a) use the amount to satisfy an income tax liability for a tax year in the period of 4 tax years before the current year; or
-  (b) make the amount available to company B, if both companies are part of the same wholly-owned group of companies for the relevant tax year in the 4-year period.
+  (b) make the amount available, for satisfying an income tax liability for a tax year in the period of 4 tax years before the current year, to another company that belongs to the same wholly-owned group as company A for the income years corresponding to the current year and the tax year in which the amount is used.
 Carrying amount forward
-(4) If, after applying subsections (2) and (3), the company has an amount of tax credit remaining for the tax year, the amount must be carried forward to the next tax year as a credit carried forward.
+(4) If company A has an amount of the tax credit remaining for the current year after applying subsections (2) and (3), and the amount has not been previously carried back under subsection (3), the amount is carried forward under section LA 5(3) to the tax year following the current year.
 Notifying Commissioner
 (5) The company makes a choice under subsection (2) or (3) by notifying the Commissioner in their return of income for the income year that corresponds to the tax year.
 When companies in same group